daily word - wrestling

 Add new comment

-daily word - flavor of mercy
+daily word - true self

 Dale Cresap's picture